bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

 you always know where the error is coming from.
 Use the bitmaps and prints to know what you are computing at all times.

-Put differently, if you don't approach coding incrementally, you won't be able to debug your code.
+Put differently, if you don't start early, you won't be able to finish, and if you don't approach coding incrementally, you won't be able to debug your code.

 Enjoy!